-- (a) In the event that other owners of track not part of the Network wish to connect such track to the Network, ARTC will consent to such a connection provided: - (i) all relevant approvals from all relevant Government Authority have been obtained; - (ii) the configuration of the connection to the Network is such that the connection will not, by virtue of its existence, reduce Capacity; - (iii) procedural and physical interface arrangements are in compliance with ARTC's existing interface arrangements and there is no impact on the safety of all users of the Network; - (iv) the owners of track not part of the Network ensure that all users of such track comply with the directions of ARTC's Train controllers regarding entry to and exit from the Network; - (v) the connection meets ARTC's engineering and operational standards; and - (vi) the owners of track not part of the Network meet the initial and continued costs associated with constructing and maintaining the connection. - (b) If ARTC has refused consent under clause 6.1(a)(ii), ARTC will, if requested to do so by the Applicant, notify the Applicant in writing of the reasons why the connection would, in its view, reduce Capacity.
+- (a) In the event that other owners of track wish to connect such track to the Network, ARTC will consent to such a connection provided: - (i) all relevant approvals from all relevant Government Authority have been obtained; - (ii) the configuration of the connection to the Network is such that the connection will not, by virtue of its existence, reduce Capacity; - (iii) procedural and physical interface arrangements are in compliance with ARTC's existing interface arrangements and there is no impact on the safety of all users of the Network; - (iv) the other track owners ensures that all users of such track comply with the directions of ARTC's Train controllers regarding entry to and exit from the Network: - (v) the connection meets ARTC's engineering and operational standards; and - (vi) the other track owners meet the initial and continued costs associated with constructing and maintaining the connection. - (b) If ARTC has refused consent under clause 6.1(a)(ii), ARTC will, if requested to do so by the Applicant, notify the Applicant in writing of the reasons why the connection would, in its view, reduce Capacity.

-6.2 Additional Capacity sought by Applicants
+6.2 Additional Capacity

-- (a) As indicated in clauses 3.8 and 5.1, ARTC will consider as part of the negotiation process, any requests by Applicants for Additional Capacity.
-ARTC will consent to the provision of Additional Capacity if: - (i) in ARTC's opinion, such provision is commercially viable to ARTC having regard to the relevant Access Agreement and ARTC's total business activity; or - (ii) the Applicant agrees to meet the cost of the Additional Capacity; and - (iii) the Additional Capacity of the Network is, in the opinion of ARTC, technically and economically feasible, consistent with the safe and reliable operation of the Network, will not impact on the safety of any user of the Network, does not reduce Capacity, meets ARTC's engineering and operational standards and does not compromise ARTC's legitimate business interests. - (b) In the event ARTC agrees to the creation of Additional Capacity, ARTC's costs of providing that Additional Capacity may be met; - (i) by the Applicant reimbursing the relevant costs as and when they are incurred by ARTC; or - (ii) through increased Charges, or making other periodic payments, reimbursing ARTC for recurring costs, plus an annuity in advance calculated by application of WACC to ARTC's capital outlay; or - (iii) by such other way that ARTC and the Applicant agree.
+- (a) As indicated in clauses 3.7 and 5.1, ARTC will consider as part of the negotiation process, any requests by Applicants for Additional Capacity.
+ARTC will consent to the provision of Additional Capacity if: - (i) in ARTC's opinion, such provision is commercially viable to ARTC having regard to the relevant Access Agreement and ARTC's total business activity; or - (ii) the Applicant agrees to meet the cost of the Additional Capacity; and - (iii) the Additional Capacity of the Network is, in the opinion of ARTC, technically and economically feasible, consistent with the safe and reliable operation of the Network, will not impact on the safety of any user of the Network, does not reduce Capacity, meets ARTC's engineering and operational standards and does not compromise ARTC's legitimate business interests. - (b) In the event ARTC agrees to the creation of Additional Capacity, ARTC's costs of providing that Additional Capacity may be met by the Applicant; - (i) reimbursing the relevant costs as and when they are incurred by ARTC; or - (ii) through increased Charges, or making other periodic payments, reimbursing ARTC for recurring costs, plus an annuity in advance calculated by application of WACC to ARTC's capital outlay. - (c) The option of increasing Charges or making periodic payments including an annuity as set out in clause 6.2(b)(ii) is only available to an Applicant if arrangements are made which satisfy ARTC that the risk of the Applicant failing to make such payments is commercially acceptable and is at ARTC's discretion.

-- (c) The option of increasing Charges or making periodic payments including an annuity as set out in clause 6.2(b)(ii) is only available to an Applicant if arrangements are made which satisfy ARTC that the risk of the Applicant failing to make such payments is commercially acceptable and is at ARTC's discretion. - (d) Any Additional Capacity, once created, will be owned and managed by ARTC. - (e) Where requested to do so by an Applicant, ARTC will provide the Applicant written reasons for the basis of decisions made by it in relation to Additional Capacity.
+- (d) Any Additional Capacity, once created, shall be owned and managed by ARTC. - (e) Where requested to do so by an Applicant, ARTC will provide the Applicant written reasons for the basis of decisions made by it in relation to Additional Capacity.